donkirkby/chess-kit/docs/new_rules.md

 ## Table of Contents
 * [Adrenaline Chess][adrenaline-chess] adds power ups to chess.
 (2
     players, chess set, and checkers set)
-* [Chess Golf][chess-golf] makes players race to plan the best route, as the pieces caddy each other around the board.
-(1 or more players, chess set, deck of cards, timer, coins, pencil and paper)
 * [Neighbour Chess Solitaire][neighbour-chess-solitaire] moves pieces
     using their neighbours' moves to form one connected group.
 (1 player, chess set, and deck of cards)